Admission FAQs

 When will I receive an admission decision?

-If you are not currently enrolled full-time in an Ontario high school, and you meet the minimum admission requirements, you will be considered for admission on an ongoing basis as soon as all required documentation is received.
-All documents must be received no later than April 15, 2024.
+If you are not currently enrolled in an Ontario high school, you will be considered for admission on an ongoing basis as soon as all required documentation is received.

 Will my offer of admission be conditional?

-If you are applying directly from secondary school, any offer of admission that you receive from the University of Guelph is conditional upon the following:
+If you are applying directly from high school, any offer of admission that you receive from the University of Guelph is conditional upon the following:

 • Completion of the Ontario Secondary School Diploma (OSSD), or equivalent; and